5 Easy Peel and Stick Shiplap Designs That Will Impress

 Color is as important as plank installation when your aim is to emulate true shiplap cladding.
 Peel and stick wood walls in white or light hues make the most ideal doppelgangers for shiplap because their pale patina best emphasizes and emboldens the voids between planks that are synonymous with shiplap.

-The whimsical white complexion of this Hamptons living room wood paneling made with stick on shiplap plays up the recesses between planks while lending easygoing elegance to the coastal-themed quarters.
+The whimsical white complexion of this Hamptons stick on shiplap plays up the recesses between planks while lending easygoing elegance to the southwestern themed room.

 Distressed Finishes Feel Casual and Contemporary